$0 South Korea School Meeting Prep Checklist

 Do I need to speak Korean to attend an IEP meeting at a Korean school?

-No. Korean schools are legally required to provide special education services regardless of your language.
+No. The Act's educational protections are separate from whether a parent speaks Korean.
 However, meetings are conducted in Korean, so you'll need either an interpreter or pre-written advocacy scripts with the key terminology.
 Bringing a printed Korean-English SEN glossary to meetings is the most practical approach for non-Korean-speaking parents.

 Can I use Google Translate or Papago for special education meetings?